hashkat/hashkat/docs/tutorial12.md

       ideological: 0.0
       plain: 1.0
       musical: 5.0
-      humourous: 0.0 # Can be considered the humourousness of the agent type
+      humourous: 0.0
   # Probability that following this agent results in a follow-back
   followback_probability: 0.1
   hashtag_follow_options:
     care_about_region: false # does the agent care about where the agent they will follow is from?
-    care_about_ideology: false # does the agent care about which ideology the agent has?
+    care_about_ideology: false # does the agent care about the ideology of the agent they will follow?
   rates:
       # Rate for follows from this agent:
       follow: {function: constant, value: 0.01}
       # Rate for tweets from this agent:
       tweet: {function: constant, value: 0.02}
 ```

 ### Standard - Political Satirist Agent